aurora-opensource/xviz/docs/xviz-tool/README.md

 ## XVIZ Data Location

-All commands start with a xviz data location that specifies the source of the XVIZ data to process and options to bound it.
+All commands start with an xviz data location that specifies the source of the XVIZ data to process and options to bound it.

 ```